GlideAngle/flare-timing/lang-haskell/flare-timing/prod-apps/extract-input/README.md

 ft-extract-input [OPTIONS]

 Source:
-  -d --dir=ITEM                Over all FSDB files in this directory
      --file=ITEM               With this one competition FSDB file Give when crossing zones:
      --give-fraction=NUM       How much give as a fraction, 0.005 or 0.0001?